Slack service level agreement

-Downtime is the overall number of minutes Slack was unavailable during a Slack fiscal quarter (i.e., 1 February to 30 April and every three-month period thereafter).
-Slack calculates unavailability using server monitoring software to measure the server side error rate, ping test results, web server tests, TCP port tests and website tests.
+Downtime is the overall number of minutes that Slack was unavailable during a calendar quarter (i.e. between 1st January and 31st March and every three-month period thereafter).
+We calculate unavailability using server monitoring software to measure the server-side error rate, ping test results, web server tests, TCP port tests and website tests.

 Downtime excludes the following:

-- Slowness or other performance issues with individual features (link expansions, search, file uploads, etc.)
+- Slowness or other performance issues with individual features (link expansions, search, file uploads, workflow runs, etc.);

-- External network or equipment problems outside of our reasonable control, such as bad routing tables between your internet service provider (ISP) and our server
+- External network or equipment problems outside of our reasonable control, such as bad routing tables between your Internet service provider (ISP) and our server; and

-Uptime is the percentage of total possible minutes Slack was available during a fiscal quarter.
+Uptime is the percentage of total possible minutes that Slack was available during a calendar quarter.
 Our commitment is to maintain at least 99.99% uptime: